devspace-sh/devspace/docs/pages/cli/configuration/variables.md

 If a user runs `devspace deploy` for the first time after defining the config variable as shown above, the question `Which database image do you want to use?` will appear within the terminal and the user would be asked to enter a value for this config variable.
 Setting a value for the config variables would **not** alter the configuration in any way because values of config variables are stored separately from the configuration in the `.devspace/generated.yaml`.
 You can print all configured variables with `devspace list vars`.

-> DevSpace CLI only asks the user once to provide the values for environment variables
+> DevSpace only asks the user once to provide the values for environment variables

 > For a working example take a look at [dynamic-config](https://github.com/devspace-cloud/devspace/tree/master/examples/dynamic-config)